 I’m Gary Smith.
 I’ve been involved with WordPress and Magento for the past several years, and currently work at platform.sh.
-My title is Director, Enterprise Alliance and I work with major accounts – account management, customer success management, and whatever else needs to be done to keep those accounts growing and happy with our services.
+My title is Strategic Account Director (I know, SAD), and I work with major accounts – account management, customer success management, and whatever else needs to be done to keep those accounts growing and happy with our services.

 Here are some of my past roles: